Collapse of the Canadian Women's Hockey League: Collapse

 There were a handful of attempts from various parties to try and save the league.
 Talks occurred between the heads of the CWHL Players' Association and those of the NWHL Players' Association.
 Former governor general Adrienne Clarkson held discussions with the league to try and resurrect it.
-Vancouver-based film and music produced Mark Bishop made a bid for the league, but was rejected as the league had no previous experience with him and as he did not present a business plan to the league.
-Former CWHL governor and investor W. Graeme Roustan made a bid to assume control of the league after the announcement, offering to replace the entire CWHL board with people of his choosing and to continue league operations into future seasons on his terms.
-His bid were also rejected.
+Vancouver-based producer Mark Bishop made a bid for the league, but was rejected as he did not present a business plan to the league and was unfamiliar to them.
+Former CWHL governor and investor W. Graeme Roustan made a bid to assume control of the league, offering to replace the entire CWHL board and to continue league operations into future seasons on his terms.
+His bid was also rejected.

-Following news that the league was folding, multiple CWHL teams stated that they intend to try and continue to operate, and there were reports of an anonymous, Toronto-based group drawing up legal paperwork to launch a new league.
+Multiple CWHL teams stated that they intended to try and continue to operate, and there were reports of an anonymous, Toronto-based group drawing up legal paperwork to launch a new league.
 Those plans, however, did not materialise.

-After the Canadian Football League asked the Canadian federal government for a $150 million bailout during the COVID–19 pandemic in 2020, several PWHPA leaders revealed that talks had taken place between the CWHL and the government for financial help to save the league.
-Despite only asking for financial assistance on the scale of a few hundred thousand dollars and the government having previously identified insufficient funding as the main barrier to female sport participation in Canada, the talks were ultimately unsuccessful.
+After the Canadian Football League asked the Canadian federal government for a $150 million bailout in 2020 during the COVID-19 pandemic, it was revealed that talks had taken place between the CWHL and the government for financial help to save the league.
+Despite asking for financial assistance only on the scale of a few hundred thousand dollars, and the government having previously identified insufficient funding as the main barrier to female sport participation in Canada, the talks were unsuccessful.

-On 2 July 2019, the league shut down its website and released its final public communication in the form of an open letter written by CWHL chair Laurel Walzak on behalf of the CWHL board and addressed to fans, sponsors, donors, and the Canadian government.
-In the letter, the board detailed their reasons for folding the league, their belief that it would take a budget at least $5 million per year to run the league adequately and at least $10 million to run it professionally, and the board's support for the emerging #ForTheGame players' movement.
-The letter also pointed towards the creation of the NWHL in 2015, believing that it fragmented the women's hockey market in North America and that sponsors delayed necessary investments due to unrealistic expectations of a merger between the two leagues.
+On 2 July 2019, the league shut down its website and released a final public communication in the form of an open letter written by board chair Laurel Walzak on behalf of the CWHL board addressed to fans, sponsors, donors, and the Canadian government.
+In the letter, the board detailed their reasons for folding the league, including their belief that it would take an annual budget of at least $5 million to run the league adequately and at least $10 million to run it professionally, as well as the board's support for the emerging #ForTheGame players' movement.
+The letter discussed the creation of the NWHL in 2015, believing that it had fragmented the women's hockey market in North America and that sponsors delayed necessary investments due to unrealistic expectations of a merger between the two leagues.